 In Kumaon, Ladakh and Sikkim one of the best ways to explore these compellingly beautiful and remote regions is on village walks.
 We tailor each walk to suit you and you walk in the company of a charming and knowledgeable guide, far away from well-trodden trails, where you may not see another tourist for days.
 Your luggage is transported for you and at the end of the day you stay in rustic, homely luxury and comfort in converted village houses allowing you to really get ‘under the skin’ of an area and to ‘live’ it, like no other.

 There’s also the opportunity to spend days out on privately guided mountain walks from places like the understated luxury lodge, Leti 360.
 Due to the remoteness of the locations there is a minimum four night stay but you can do as much or as little walking as you want and as all arrangements in the villages are private they make the perfect holiday for friends and families.
-Read more about our walking and trekking holdiays in India and you may find the following articles helpful:
+Read more about our walking and trekking holdiays in India and take a look at following articles :

 - When's the best time to visit the Indian Himalaya